-BuiltInEnsembles

-Pretrained EvoWeaver Ensemble Models
+BuiltInEnsembles Pretrained EvoWeaver Ensemble Models

 EvoWeaver has best performance with an ensemble method combining individual evidence streams.
 This data file provides pretrained models for ease of use.
-These models are trained on genes from Streptomyces species.
+Two groups of models are provided: 1.
+Models trained on the KEGG MODULES dataset 2.
+Models trained on the CORUM dataset